tdiprima/threejs-playground/README.md

 ## References

-- References and attributions are typically included in the header comments of the scripts.
+- References and attributions are typically included in the header comments of the scripts, or in markdown files.
 - Look for relevant links or resources directly in the code for each project.

 <br>